How do health care providers & office managers use MBIs?

 Electronic or paper transactions

-After the transition period, the remittance advice will tell you if claims are rejected because they don’t use an MBI or if they’re rejected or denied for other reasons.
+The remittance advice will tell you if claims are rejected because they don’t use an MBI or if they’re rejected or denied for other reasons.
 If your claims are rejected because you didn’t use the MBI, get the MBI from your patient and follow existing procedures to correct and resubmit rejected claims.

-You’ll have to use MBIs on HH claims and Requests for Anticipated Payment (RAPs) with a through date on or after January 1, 2020.
+You must use MBIs on HH claims and Requests for Anticipated Payment (RAPs) with a through date on or after January 1, 2020.
 Since you submit HH claims for a 60-day payment episode, there may be times when an episode ends after we start using the MBIs.
 If this happens, you can send in the episode’s RAP with either the HICN or the MBI, but you have to use the MBI when you send in the claim that goes with it.